Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Methods

 \subsubsection{Encoder-based approach}

-Encoder-based approaches were evaluated using a BiLSTM-CRF model \citep{huang_bidirectional_2015} that combines a bidirectional recurrent neural network (BiLSTM) with a Conditional Random Field (CRF) (Figure \ref{fig.ner_bis}).
+Encoder-based approaches were evaluated using Transformer-based encoders (e.g., SciBert \citep{beltagy-etal-2019-scibert}, ModernBERT \citep{warner-acl-25}) coupled with a BiLSTM-CRF architecture \citep{huang_bidirectional_2015} (see Figure 1 in Supplementary Data).
 The BiLSTM component captures contextual dependencies in both directions of a sequence, while the CRF layer models label dependencies in order to ensure coherent entity predictions.
 We implemented this approach using the Python library NLStruct \citep{wajsburt_extraction_2021}\footnote{\url{https://github.com/percevalw/NLStruct}}, which supports multiclass classification and nested entity detection, and accepts brat-formatted input files.